Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 Woodland flowers are at their best at the start of May, but there is still a fair range of species to see even later in the month.

-Lingering on longer than bluebells are ramsons (commonly known as wild garlic, though they are in fact only a relative of the variety we eat) which are at their best in the first half of May (not till the third week in 2021).
+Lingering on longer than bluebells are ramsons (commonly known as wild garlic, though they are in fact only a relative of the culinary variety) which are at their best in the first half of May (not till the third week in 2021).
 In places some can even last until later in the month, however, and at the month's end their dying leaves still give off a pungent garlic smell.

 Other April woodland flowers which may survive into the first week of May include lesser celandine, wood anemone, primrose, wood sorrel, violet, ground ivy, ivy-leaved speedwell, wavy bittercress, forget-me-not and goldilocks buttercup (which has narrow leaves and slightly deformed flowers).

-As soon as they have finished flowering, the yellowing leaves of lesser celandine become a common sight in woods (more so than on verges, where they are overtopped by other vegetation), and later in the month are joined by those of bluebell and wood anemone, bluebell leaves lying flat almost as soon as flowering is over.
+As soon as they have finished flowering, the yellowing leaves of lesser celandine become a common sight in woods (more so than on verges, where they are overtopped by other vegetation).
+Bluebell leaves also lie flat almost as soon as flowering is over and yellow a bit, while wood anemone foliage starts yellowing later in the month, occasionally earlier.

 Early in the month you can also see the tall maroon-coloured early purple orchid and the unusual flowers of cuckoo pint.
 The latter are a lot harder to spot than their leaves are earlier in the year or their red seedheads are in later the summer.
 Once flowering is over, the envelope surrounding the flower collapses and by the end of the month the seedheads are forming - a cluster of green berries at this stage.